 Another thing to note is that she is 100 percent turned off to the idea of dating/getting married again because of what she went through with my dad.
 My mom means the world to me and I just want her to be confident, full of self esteem and above all else…happy.

 The first thing I want to say is that I am beyond touched by your outreach on behalf of your mom.
-For a son to care so deeply that he would go to this extreme says a lot, both about you as a person, and your mom.
+For a son to care so deeply that he would go to this extreme says a lot, both about you as a person, and your mom raising you.

 She sounds like a wonderful woman who got dealt some really bad cards and for that, I am so sorry.
-Let’s talk about how to get her back on track and happy.
+Let’s talk her dealing with divorce, and about how to get her back on track and happy.

 Perhaps the most difficult thing for divorced men and women is letting go of what happened.
 Your father led a double life and had another family.
 That is horrific and devastating and beyond unacceptable.
 He then chose to be with the other family, which is unbelievably hurtful to you, your siblings and your mom.
 All of you are grieving terribly which is completely understandable.

-Here are the positives: when the house sells, there will be no reason for your mom to talk to your dad again.
+Here are the positives: when the house sells, there will be no reason for your mom to have to talk to your dad again.
 So, at least we know there’s an endpoint to the communication.
-My advice: sell the house as quickly as possible.

-Your mom has nothing but time and a wonderful life ahead of her if she wants, but the only way that will happen is if she lets go of the past.
+Your mom has nothing but time and a wonderful life ahead of her if she wants, but the only way that will happen is if she lets go of the past and starts focusing on now.
 I’m not saying it’s easy.
-It is one of the most difficult things to achieve.
+It is one of the most difficult things to do.
 She has to find a way to stop focusing on how “happy” he and his new wife are because they aren’t!
 She also needs to focus on the life she wants, and figure out how to get it.
+That might mean talking to a therapist, or friends, or business contacts or a life coach, or even just self-reflecting, journaling, praying, and trying new things.

 Work and money